nishantp22/car-collision-detector-oops/README.md

           that car wrt the other car, then A.B=-|A||B|)<br>
 <br>
 Assumptions :<br>
-      1. There are only two cars(if there are more than two, we can store the Car objects in a vector and run a search to check collision with a particular car based on its model and make).<br>
-      2. The cars are moving in a straight line while checking the time of collision i.e. They will not accelerate till the time of collision.<br>
+      1. The cars are moving in a straight line while checking the time of collision i.e. They will not accelerate till the time of collision.<br>